obeidaiqbal/Med-Tracking-Calendar/README.md

-## Camera-Scan-App-Test
+## Med-Tracking-Calendar

 ### Overview

-- An app for testing the use of the camera for reading/scanning text
+- An app for users to buy/sell aparment items to other students at the same university

 ---